folkengine/random_name_generator_rs/README.md

 It generates it's results based upon which [language file](src/languages) is specified.
 Currently, the following are supported in both English and Russian:

+* Demonic
 * Elven
 * Fantasy
 * Goblin
 * Roman

-_Thanks to [Zhumatiy Sergey](https://github.com/zhum), for his contribution of the Russian versions of the language files, originally in the [Ruby version](https://github.com/folkengine/random_name_generator) of this library!_
+_Thanks to [Zhumatiy Sergey](https://github.com/zhum), for his contribution of the Russian language files, originally in the [Ruby version](https://github.com/folkengine/random_name_generator) of this library!_

 The following are in progress: